informramiz/behavioral-cloning/README.md

 Please setup your Python environment first with [this start kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 All code is written in Jupyter Notebook and each step is detailed and code is commented so running the Jupyter Notebook sequentially should work fine.
-Just make sure paths to train data are fine.
+Just make sure paths to training data are fine.
 After the code is executed, it will save **model** and **weights** in folder named _model_.
 Folder _model_ already contains python file `drive.py` which can be used to connect this saved model to simulator.

 ## Testing on Simulator